About the author

 Employees earn at least one hour of sick leave for every 30 hours worked, up to a minimum accrual cap of 80 hours (10 days).
 Employers can also limit the amount of paid sick leave an employee uses in a year to 40 hours (five days).

-This law generally applies to employees who work in California for at least 30 days in a given year.
+This law generally applies to employees who work in California for at least 30 days in a given year for the same employer.
 A temporary supplemental paid sick leave law related to the COVID-19 pandemic (S.B.
 114) has now expired.

 For the most current information on California's paid sick leave laws, please check the California Paid Sick Leave FAQ or contact the California Labor & Workforce Development Agency.